tommycomeau3/ufc-prediction-2/BATCH_SCRAPING.md

 ## Troubleshooting

 **Problem**: Master list is empty
 - **Solution**: Check if ufcstats.com structure has changed.
-The event/rankings page structure may need to be updated in the scraper code.
+The event page structure may need to be updated in the scraper code.

 **Problem**: Scraping stops partway through
 - **Solution**: Just run the command again.
 It will automatically resume from where it left off.